October 09, 2005

 At National Convention 2005, just concluded, Mr. Chin Yu was honored with a life honorary membership

-who also brought a contribution of $1,600 to the KWVA Disaster Relief Fund.
-Great and generous members, proud
+members who also brought a contribution of $1,600 to the KWVA Disaster Relief Fund.
+Great and generous members,

-veterans, are grown in that Savannah River Valley.
-Thank you, Chapter 255 and the Chin Yu
+proud veterans, are grown in that Savannah River Valley.
+Thank you, Chapter 255 and the

 CONVENTION 2005

-down with tens of thousands of evacuees, military deployments, FEMA and federal and state emergency field
+weighed down with tens of thousands of evacuees, military deployments, FEMA and federal and state emergency

-headquarters imported into the area, and many other factors.
-The Convention was almost universally hailed as the
+field headquarters imported into the area, and many other factors.
+The Convention was almost universally

-best ever - it will certainly be one very hard to match and impossible to surpass, overall.
-I welcome this
+hailed as the best ever - it will certainly be one very hard to match and impossible to surpass, overall.

 The Minutes will be out in proper time.
 For now I will share some of my own impressions.